bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 embraced the challenge to devise better methods for addressing social identities and power dynamics.
 So, for example, in "Crossing Over:
-Gendered Reading Formations at the Muncie Public Library, 1891-1902," Erlin et al. combine text mining with borrower records and a history of institutions (book market and libraries) in order to provide a dialectical account of the social and institutional forces that push readers toward gender normative texts as well as how readers push back through book selection.
+Gendered Reading Formations at the Muncie Public Library, 1891-1902," Tatlock et al. combine text mining with borrower records and a history of institutions (book market and libraries) in order to provide a dialectical account of the social and institutional forces that push readers toward gender normative texts as well as how readers push back through book selection.